Towards Unified Multimodal Misinformation Detection in Social Media: A Benchmark Dataset and Baseline: Omnibus Dataset for Multimodal News Deception Detection

-\textbf{Image Synthesis.} We consider two cases of images to construct the synthetic subset: for person-containing images (PCI), we use state-of-the-art face swapping and face attribute editing models to generate realistic forgeries; for non-person images (NPI), we synthesize data via full-image generation, style transfer, and image inpainting, yielding diverse, in-the-wild–like samples.
+\textbf{Image Synthesis.} For person-containing images (PCI), we apply face swapping and facial attribute editing; for non-person images (NPI), we use full-image generation and inpainting to produce diverse, realistic forgeries.

-$\vartriangleright$ \emph{Face Swap Manipulation (PCI).} Face swapping has had substantial negative impacts on social media, particularly undermining the credibility of images depicting public figures and politicians.
-We adopt SimSwap~\citet{chen2020simswap} and E4S~\citet{li2023e4s} for face swap.
-Given a source--target pair $\{I_s, I_t\}$, the source image $I_s$ is sampled from our dataset, while the target image $I_t$ is randomly selected from CelebA\textendash HQ~\citet{zhu2022celebv} .
-We detect faces in both images using the DSFD detector~\citet{li2019dsfd} , select the highest confidence face pair, and perform landmark based alignment and standardized cropping to confine the swap to the facial region.
-Conditioned on an identity embedding extracted from $I_s$, the swapping model renders the source identity onto the target face while preserving the target's pose, expression, illumination, and non facial context; the generated face is seamlessly blended back into $I_t$ to produce the final swapped image.
+$\vartriangleright$ \emph{Face Swap Manipulation (PCI).} Face swapping poses risks on social media by undermining the credibility of manipulated images.
+We adopt SimSwap~\cite{chen2020simswap}, E4S~\cite{li2023e4s} and hyperswap~\cite{li2023e4s} for face swap.
+Given a source--target pair $\{I_s,I_t\}$, $I_s$ is sampled from source samples, while $I_t$ is randomly selected from CelebA\textendash HQ~\cite{zhu2022celebv}.
+We detect faces using DSFD~\cite{li2019dsfd}, select the highest-confidence pair, and perform landmark-based alignment and cropping to constrain the swap region.
+Conditioned on the identity embedding of $I_s$, the model transfers the source identity to the target face while preserving pose, expression, illumination, and context, then blends the generated face into $I_t$.